datovar4/Ai_Literature_Review_Suite/README.md

-For more information regarding the features, check out the paper: https://arxiv.org/abs/2308.02443 If you use the AI Literature Review Suite, please cite this paper:
+For more information regarding the features, check out the paper: https://arxiv.org/abs/2308.02443 If you use the AI Literature Review Suite, please cite it:

 Tovar, D. (2023).
 AI Literature Review Suite. arXiv preprint arXiv:2308.02443.